 My first stop the next day was Coolgardie.
 I had been intending to stop at Yellowdine National Park, however it was drizzling all day and I really couldn’t be bothered to do it in the rain.
 In the end I pushed on to Coolgardie and made the town my first (actually only) stop.

 The tourist office has a small museum giving a lot of insight into the town’s gold prospecting heydays.
 It is yet another settlement that sprang up after gold was discovered and then went into steep decline once the gold was depleted.
 More recently there has been a mini-boom in tourism to keep the town alive and stop it becoming yet another ghost town.
 Around 800-900 people live in Coolgardie now.

 Since I hadn’t stopped at the National Park, I arrived in Kalgoorlie early afternoon.
 It was raining hard by then and, being a Sunday, things were mostly closed.

 This part of Australia still closes up on a Sunday.
 Whilst I was there a decision was made to endorse Sunday opening, although many people in the town weren’t keen.
 Meanwhile, all the supermarkets remain shut (with the exception of IGA), and many of the restaurants don’t open either.

 I spent three days/four nights in Kalgoorlie, which felt about right.
-Post here.
+You can read my ideas of things to do in Kalgoorlie here.